 Future job opportunities in Northern Ireland

-There are job opportunities across all occupational areas in Northern Ireland but there is higher demand in occupations relating to Science, Technology, Engineering and Maths (STEM).
+There are job opportunities across all occupational areas in Northern Ireland but there is higher demand in occupations which include Science, Technology, Engineering and Maths (STEM).

 As the world becomes increasingly technology dependent it is anticipated that the range of businesses emerging around the STEM areas will grow significantly.
 This will require people to get a good education in STEM subjects.

 The following areas are extremely important to the Northern Ireland economy:

 - creative and digital media

 - advanced manufacturing and engineering

 - renewable energies and recycling